Learn more with these resources

 On November 24, 2020, the U.S. Army Corps of Engineers released a Record of Decision on the Pebble project.
 Subsequently, the agency retired the website associated with the permitting process for the Pebble project.
 PebbleWatch had linked extensively to this site as a primary source for documentation on the project and permitting process.
 On this page, we provide access to relevant documents that were housed at the Corps’ previous site.

-Pebble Watch has developed a series of fact sheets related to topics addressed during the environmental review of the proposed Pebble mine.
+Pebble Watch has developed a series of fact sheets related to topics addressed during the environmental review of the proposed Pebble mine, related regulatory actions, and additional topics.

 As part of the permitting process for the Pebble mine, the U.S. Army Corps of Engineers has published a Draft Environmental Impact Statement.
 The deadline for public comment on this document is July 1, 2019.